las-t1k/Transactions/README.md

 ## [EN] Project: Transaction Categorizers

 **Objective:**
 Understand customer behavior more deeply through transaction data.
-By using techniques from NLP and LLM, classify transaction texts, such as bank statements, to analyze purchasing patterns.
+By using techniques from NLP and LLM, classify transaction texts, such as bank transactions, to analyze purchasing patterns.

 **My Role:**
 As Tech Lead, I coordinated the technical team in developing the technical aspects of the project and actively participated in building the solution.
 I led the development of a transaction categorization system using advanced NLP techniques.